nre-learning/nrelabs-curriculum/lessons/lesson-26/stage4/guide.md

 Same as before, press `ENTER` when you're asked to restart the `cli`

+#### Config using custom YANG
+As you would expect, config using custom YANG is exactly the same way as in OpenConfig and native Junos config.
-Now, configure a new L3VPN instance using CLI.
+Now, we configure a new L3VPN instance using CLI, notice the our custom vpn-service:vpn-service stanza:

 ```
 configure